 Fifth Grade Hotline - Hotline

-A fifth grade newsletter, called the Hotline, is available monthly to keep families updated and informed about curriculum work and upcoming events.
+My fifth grade newsletter, called the Hotline, is available monthly to keep families updated and informed about curriculum work and upcoming events.
 The first and last issues will also be sent home, hardcopy.
-For anyone who cares for a hardcopy each month, please let your child's homeroom teacher know.
+For anyone who cares for a hardcopy each month, please let me know.

-The following are the most current issues of the Fifth Grade Hotline.
+The following is the most current issues of the Fifth Grade Hotline.

 FIFTH GRADE HOTLINE

 Welcome to the 2020-2021 school year at Frank G. Lindsey School!
 This is the first issue of a fifth grade newsletter we call the Hotline.
 This first issue will be sent home via hard copy as well as posted on this website.
 All other issues can be found on my teacher website on the last day of school each month.
 In it, you will find out about what the children are learning each month, and upcoming events at FGL.
 We hope you find these Hotlines to be informative.
 Please make a habit out of reading each Hotline Newsletter, as it will be a continuous form of communication between us.